 - Oregano - I used dried, but you can also use fresh.

-Step 1: Cook your gluten free pasta according to the package directions.
-Every brand is slightly different so use the recommended cooking time.
-Make sure to avoid mushy pasta with these gluten free pasta cooking tips.
+Step 1: Cook your gluten free pasta according to the package directions, but one minute less.
+Every brand is slightly different, so use the recommended cooking time.

 Step 2: With a large knife, smash two garlic cloves with the flat part of the knife.
 You can also use a garlic press if you have one.

-Step 3: Heat a large frying pan with olive oil over medium heat and saute the garlic until it becomes soft and golden in color, which takes around 3-4 minutes.
-If you choose to add the optional leeks or onion, add them in now too.
+Step 3: Heat a large frying pan on medium heat with olive oil and saute the garlic until it becomes soft and golden in color, 2-3 minutes.

-Step 4: Add in the capers, seasonings, and fresh basil.
-Bring to a gentle boil then reduce the heat to low.
-Cover and simmer for 10-15 minutes for flavors to blend.
+Step 4: Add in the tomato sauce, capers, seasonings, and fresh basil.
+Bring to a gentle boil, then reduce the heat to low.
+Cover and simmer for 10-15 minutes for flavors to cook together.
 Add salt and pepper to taste.

 You can use fresh or dry herbs for your cooking.
 I try to use fresh herbs as often as I can.
 I even grow my herbs in my kitchen window.

-Step 5: Add the pasta and it warms up quickly with the sauce.
+Step 5: Add the pasta, which warms up quickly with the sauce.
 Toss and serve hot.
-You can also try this easy pasta hack on this delicious pasta with my popular meat sauce recipe.
+You can also try this easy pasta hack on this delicious pasta with my popular Meat Sauce Recipe.

-You can easily use any type of pasta for this recipe.
-Just be sure to follow the directions on the box or bag to cook it, as directions all vary.
+You can easily use any pasta for this recipe.
+Just be sure to follow the directions on the box or bag for cooking it, as the directions vary.

-A marinara sauce has few ingredients and is a combination of a few flavors.
+A marinara sauce has few ingredients and combines a few flavors.

 You can easily buy jarred marinara sauce.
 Rao's, Mezzetta, Prego, and Newman's Own are just a few.